Justin Gaethje: UFC interim Lightweight Champion and further title contention

 On April 6, it was announced that Gaethje would step in on short notice to face Tony Ferguson for the interim UFC Lightweight Championship on April 18, at UFC 249.
 However, on April 9, UFC president Dana White announced that this event had been postponed, and the bout instead took place for May 9, 2020.
-Gaethje dominated the fight, stopping Ferguson via TKO in the fifth round, and thus ending Ferguson's record of 12 wins in a row.
+Gaethje dominated the fight, stopping Ferguson via TKO in the fifth round, and thus ending Ferguson's personal best of 12 consecutive wins.
 He also continued his bonus award streak, earning the Fight of the Night and Performance of the Night awards.
 This made Gaethje the only fighter in UFC history to win at least one fight night bonus in each of his first seven appearances.

 Gaethje fought in a unification bout for the UFC Lightweight Championship against Khabib Nurmagomedov on October 24, 2020, at UFC 254.
 He lost the fight via technical submission due to triangle choke in the second round, marking the first submission loss in his mixed martial arts career.
 Despite tapping, referee Jason Herzog did not stop the bout before Gaethje lost consciousness due to the choke.

 Gaethje faced former Bellator Lightweight Champion Michael Chandler at UFC 268 on November 6, 2021.
 After a back-and-forth fight, Gaethje won the bout via unanimous decision despite knocking Chandler down and nearly finishing him in the second round.
 This bout earned the Fight of the Night award.
 The bout was named Fight of the Year by various mixed martial arts media outlets and the UFC itself.

 Gaethje faced Charles Oliveira on May 7, 2022, at UFC 274 for the vacant UFC Lightweight Championship.
 Due to Oliveira missing weight and having been stripped of the title, only Gaethje was eligible to win the title.
-Despite knocking down Oliveira twice, Gaethje lost the fight via rear-naked choke submission in round one.
+Despite knocking down Oliveira twice, Gaethje lost the fight via rear–naked choke submission in round one.

-Gaethje faced Rafael Fiziev on March 18, 2023 at UFC 286.
-He won the back-and-forth fight via majority decision.
+Gaethje faced Rafael Fiziev on March 18, 2023, at UFC 286.
+He won the back–and–forth fight via majority decision.
 This fight earned him the Fight of the Night bonus award.

+Gaethje took on Dustin Poirier in a rematch of their 2018 bout, for the symbolic "BMF" ("baddest motherfucker") belt on July 29, 2023, at UFC 291.
+He won the fight via head kick knockout in round two.
+The win earned Gaethje his fifth Performance of the Night bonus award.

+Gaethje faced Max Holloway on April 13, 2024, at UFC 300.
+He lost the BMF championship by knockout in the last second of round five.
+Gaethje took home a $300,000 fight of the night bonus.

+Gaethje was scheduled to face Dan Hooker on March 8, 2025 at UFC 313.
+However, Hooker had to withdraw from the bout due to a hand injury and was replaced by Rafael Fiziev in a rematch.
+Gaethje defeated Fiziev via unanimous decision.
+This fight earned him another Fight of the Night award.